CentreForDigitalHumanities/backbone-util/README.md

 This is the return value of `getStateMixin`, discussed above.

-By default, the mixin has three methods:
+By default, the mixin has three methods, listed below.
+You do not need to call these methods from your own code, unless you omit or override `preinitialize`.
+In that case, you need to make a single call to `this.bindStateEvents()` in your own definition of `preinitialize`, `initialize` or `constructor`.

 - `preinitialize` is predefined to call `this.bindStateEvents()` (next method) and do nothing else.
 By including this predefined `preinitialize`, we ensure that the mixin's special events are automatically activated in the constructor.
-You can safely override this method, or remove it from the mixin by passing `false` to `getStateMixin`, as long as you make sure that `this.bindStateEvents()` is called somewhere in the `initialize`, `preinitialize` or `constructor` method.
 - `bindStateEvents` ensures that the state model's special events will trigger during the lifetime of the model.
 For this reason, you must be careful not to override the method.
-If you pass `false` to `getStateMixin` or you override the `preinitialize` method, you must also make sure that `this.bindStateEvents()` is called at some point during the constructor.
 The special events are discussed in the next section.
 - `broadcastStateEvents` is an internal event handler that runs during `change` events.
 It triggers the individual events discussed in the next section.
-You never need to call this method manually.

 #### State model events